TABLE OF CONTENTS

 Other Lifecycle Stage Changes

-• If you’re currently using a custom property for lifecycle stages, it is recommended that you migrate to the default property and modify it as needed.
+- If you’re currently using a custom property for lifecycle stages, it’s recommended that you migrate to the default property and modify it as needed.

 When Should You Change Your HubSpot Lifecycle Stages?

-While it may seem exciting to have the whole world open to us now as far as custom lifecycle stages, it doesn’t always make sense to move away from the original.
+While it may seem exciting to have custom lifecycle stages, it doesn’t always make sense to move away from the original.

-• Any new stages you add aren’t supported for calculation properties, such as the “Became a (stage) date” property.
-So while you’ll be able to see the total conversion rates through your funnel, you’ll lose the ability to see how much time on average your contacts spent in the new phases.
-While this may not be an issue for everyone, it’s a crucial piece of data for many others.
+- Any new stages you add aren’t supported for calculation properties, such as the “Became a (stage) date” property.
+So, while you’ll be able to see the total conversion rates through your funnel, you’ll lose the ability to see how much time on average your contacts spent in the new phases.
+This may not be an issue for everyone, but it’s a crucial piece of data for many others.

-• Deleting or creating new stages will likely affect numerous reports that can disrupt your team and make reporting messy.
+- Deleting or creating new stages will likely affect numerous reports, which can disrupt your team and make reporting messy.

-Do Custom Lifecycle Stages Make Sense for Your Organization?
+Do Custom Lifecycle Stages Make Sense for You?

 Ultimately, you’ll have to decide with your team whether or not it makes sense to change from HubSpot’s default lifecycle stages.

-In any case, working with a trusted HubSpot expert or partner agency will help you determine how to get the most of your portal and how to best use lifecycle stages, customized or not.
+In any case, working with a trusted HubSpot partner agency or expert will help you determine how to get the most out of your portal and how to best use lifecycle stages — customized or not.

 Want to explore more tools in HubSpot you should be using?
 Download our free HubSpot Tools Checklist.